-Value added tax (VAT) could count for 20% of the budget on a self build or conversion project, but it’s possible that you could reclaim most of that money back from HMRC once the build is completed.
+Value added tax (VAT) could count for 20% of the budget on a self build or conversion project, but in fact you could reclaim most of that money back once the build is completed.

 Ensuring that you incur the minimum amount of VAT overall on your project is key to its financial success.

 Here is all you need to know to maximise your VAT reclaim.

 Reclaiming VAT on a New Build: The Rules

 - converting a building into a new dwelling

 - bringing an existing dwelling that has not been lived in for 10 years back in to use.

 To be eligible, the project has to create a new dwelling in its own right.
 Extensions, refurbishments and annexes, do not create a new dwelling in their own right, and so are not eligible.

 Your project must be lawful, for personal occupation by you or a family member and evidence of completion must be provided.
 Some planning permissions include conditions or restrictions on use or occupancy, which may mean that the project is not eligible.